This post may contain affiliate links. Read my disclosure policy.

 Except after sharing the cake with my coworkers that morning, I literally proceeded to pick at the remainder of the cake over the whole day such that my entire calorie consumption consisted of carrot cake and allllll the cream cheese frosting!
 Let’s just say that baby was kicking up a storm that night.

-And for me… carrot cake!
-I’ve been dying to make a gluten free carrot cake.
+Alas, no more bakery carrot cake for me, due to my gluten allergy, so I’ve been dying to make a gluten free carrot cake.
 One problem.
 Well, two, actually.

-The first is that carrot cake isn’t the most popular flavor in my house, but I am not sure I would be willing to part with it and send it off to work with The Hubby to give away to people I don’t even know.
-Yes, I’m selfish like that.
-I’d probably end up eating the entire thing.
+The first is that carrot cake isn’t the most popular flavor in my house, but clearly there’s a good chance I’d end up eating the entire thing.
 So I figured I’d make cupcakes based on this Flourless Carrot Cake from Diethood.
 At least then I could portion it out a little at a time, instead of sitting down with the whole cake.

 Then I thought about the Deep Dish Hot Fudge Brownies for Two and Deep Dish Chocolate Chip Cookies for Two that I had made, and I knew what I had to do.
-A little math, a little mixing (plus the addition of raisins and walnuts because I like “stuff” in my carrot cake), and voila – Gluten-Free Deep Dish Carrot Cake for Two!
+A little math, a little mixing (plus the addition of raisins and walnuts because I like “stuff” in my carrot cake), and voila – two little gluten free carrot cakes!